joelek/bonsai/readme.md

 * Write unit tests.
 * Serialize classes as "class".
-* Ensure that the proper state type is inferred in update event messages.
 * Consider implementing TupleState that changes once irregardless of number of members.
 * Fix issue with lazily initialized ObjectStates.